Fokker-Planck entropic force interpretation of galactic rotation curves

+Beyond providing an alternative fit to galactic rotation curves, the goal of this work is to explore whether the additional force required to explain the observed dynamics can be understood as an emergent phenomenon arising from an underlying statistical description.
+In contrast to empirical halo profiles, which are typically introduced as phenomenological parametrizations of unseen mass distributions, the present approach is rooted in a minimal statistical–mechanical framework.
+In this sense, the model aims not only to reproduce the observed kinematics, but also to investigate whether global scaling relations can naturally emerge from the same underlying description.
+This perspective places the present work closer in spirit to other emergent approaches to gravity and galactic dynamics, while remaining agnostic about the microscopic origin of the effective statistical system.

-The article is organized as follows: in section \ref{GRC} we review the expected rotation profiles resulting from a keplerian model of galaxies and their discrepancies with the observed rotation curves.
+Hence, the article is organized as follows: in section \ref{GRC}, we review the expected rotation profiles resulting from a keplerian model of galaxies and their discrepancies with the observed rotation curves.
 Section \ref{EF} describes the proposal of our work.
 It presents an entropic force included in the balance of forces establishing the centripetal force that could explain the observed rotation curves.
-In section \ref{DA} we use data from the SPARC database to investigate the idea of an entropic extra force in galaxies.
-Finally, in section \ref{DFR} we discuss our findings and provide the final remarks of our work, including prospective topics to be investigated.
+In section \ref{DA}, we use data from the SPARC database to investigate the idea of an entropic extra force in galaxies and in section~\ref{Sec:Results}, we present the results.
+Finally, in section \ref{DFR}, we discuss our findings and provide the final remarks of our work, including prospective topics to be investigated.